2020 may have thrown quite a lot at us all. But, in truth, we’re just thankful that it brought these wonderful people into our lives.

 Zaher loves his wife and children very much.
 He has an 8-year-old son and a 6-year-old daughter whom he loves taking to the pools, the park and the shops.
 He worked as a nurse for 12 years and was very passionate about caring for all the children who came into the hospital.

 So there you have it!
-This is our wonderful team of current trainees.
-We’re grateful to have them in our lives and so lucky to have such a diverse and loving group filling the bakery.
+This is our wonderful team of graduate bakers.
+We’re grateful to have them in our lives and so lucky to have had yet another diverse and loving group in the bakery.

 Keen to support us?
 Donate now.